turboapps/docs/deploying/to_a_workspace/a-workspace.md

 #### Using ADFS

-This paragraph lists the step required to configure SDW authentication against your ADFS server.
+This paragraph lists the step required to configure DW authentication against your ADFS server.

 On the ADFS server open the ADFS management window and go to **Trust Relationships** > **Relying Party Trusts** settings.
 Then right-click on the **Relying Party Trusts** and add a new Relying Party: